spolyak/clojure-home-site/README.md

-Beget
+Steve Polyak website
 =====

-Sample Google App Engine project with Clojure and Leiningen.
+Website on Google App Engine project with Clojure and Leiningen.

 Usage
 =====